Callan DC Index™

 Management fee data

-The DC Fee Analysis chart shows the average total investment management fee by plan size, as well as the average share of plan assets allocated to active and passive options.
-Fees for each fund (including mutual funds, collective trusts, and separate accounts) within a plan are asset-weighted to determine the average total fee.
-This exhibit will be updated annually with the release of third quarter DC Index results.
-For plans with assets less than $500 million in assets, the average asset-weighted fee decreased by 1 basis point.
-Plans with assets between $500 million and $1 billion saw a fee decrease of 2 bps, while the fee for plans with more than $1 billion in assets had the largest decrease of 4 bps.
+For plans with assets less than $500 million in assets, the average asset-weighted fee decreased by 3 basis points.
+Plans with assets between $500 million and $1 billion saw the largest fee decrease of 9 bps, while the fee for plans with more than $1 billion in assets had a decrease of 4 bps.
 Fee decreases were largely driven by a combination of increased use of passive mandates as well as lower breakpoints and new lower fee vehicles and share classes for actively managed options.

 Questions about the Callan DC Index?